Machine Enclosure Design: A Simple Guide

 1. Can machine enclosures be moved after they’re installed?

-If it’s a modular one, then yes.
-Modular systems are designed to be easy to take apart, expanded, or moved as you see fit.
-Traditional enclosures, on the other hand, are permanent and would require demolition if you need to move your machinery.
+If it’s a modular one, then yes, absolutely.
+Modular machine enclosures are designed to be easy to take apart, expanded, or moved as you need.
+Traditional enclosures are more “permanent,” in the sense that they would require demolition if you need to move the machinery.

 2. How long does it take to install a modular enclosure?